Mahathir Mohamad: Personal life

+— – Mahathir in 2019, reflecting on his longevity.

 Mahathir follows a disciplined lifestyle.
 He attributes his longevity and health to self-discipline, a controlled diet, regular reading to keep his mind active, and avoiding overeating, which he believes leads to obesity and related diseases.
 He has consistently maintained his weight at 62 kg for many years.
 His hobbies include sailing, horse riding, and carpentry, and he has built a functioning steam train and a boat.
-An avid reader, his favorite authors are Wilbur Smith and Jeffrey Archer.
+An avid reader, his favourite authors are Wilbur Smith and Jeffrey Archer.